binxiaoff/core/doc/technical/coding-standard.rst

 Doctrine
  - Use annotations for meta-data
  - Use ``trait`` for the repeated columns in different tables
  - Name the FK column without the id.
-Ex: the name of ``id_client_submitter`` (which is a FK of Clients) in Project entity should named after ``submitterClient``.
+Ex: the name of ``id_user_submitter`` (which is a FK of User) in Project entity should named after ``submitterUser``.
- - The use of the named bind is required
- - About validation, favor the use of Doctrine asserts and constraint callback methods if no need to call external service
  - Use Query Builder
  - The queries should be put in xRepository classes
+ - The use of the named bind is required in queries (DQL / Query Builder)
  - The usage of ``EntityManager::getRepository()`` should be avoided.
 Use ``ManagerRegistry::getManagerForClass()`` instead.
-Thus "repositoryClass" attribut of Entity may be ignored, if there is no usage.
+Thus "repositoryClass" attribut of Entity should not be filled, if there is no usage.

 Doctrine Migration
  - The ticket number must put in  "getDescription()".